Withdrawal of United States troops from Iraq (2020–2021): January 2020: Non-binding Iraqi vote for troop withdrawal

 On 5 January 2020, the Council of Representatives of Iraq voted to obligate Iraq's government "to work towards ending the presence of all foreign troops on Iraqi soil."
-It was unclear if the resolution was binding and no timetable for withdrawal was set.
+It was initially unclear if the resolution was binding and no timetable for withdrawal was set.
 Qais Khazali, leader of Iranian proxy group Asa'ib Ahl al-Haq, stated "If [US troops] don't leave, then they will be considered occupation forces."
-President Trump threatened to impose sanctions on Iraq in response to the vote.
+U.S. president Donald Trump threatened to impose sanctions on Iraq in response to the vote.
 According to a letter sent by a senior U.S. commander to Iraqi officials on 6 January 2020, "the United States may be preparing to withdraw its troops", but after a while Chairman of the Joint Chiefs Gen. Mark Milley, announced that it was a draft sent by "honest mistake."

 On 8 January 2020, Iran launched "Operation Martyr Soleimani", conducting missile strikes against U.S. troops stationed in Iraq.
 110 U.S. military personnel suffered from traumatic brain injuries.
 The United States responded by insisting that its troops would stay in Iraq.
 Speaking on the withdrawal, Trump stated "At some point, we want to get out.
 But this isn’t the right point."
 Two days later, Abdul-Mahdi reiterated that all foreign troops must withdraw from Iraq, including Iran.
 On 24 January 2020, Iraqi demonstrators marched to demand that the U.S. withdraw its troops.
 Due to security concerns, some NATO countries including Canada, Germany, Croatia and Slovakia said they were concluding their training missions and pulling troops out of Iraq, at least temporarily.